 More Than Competitive, Leading Solutions and Terms.
 With 200+ providers, the strongest agreements in the industry, and technical/sales support, Sandler Partners are able to design solutions to the most exacting requirements, plan for future changes/phased integrations, and do it with incredibly preferential pricing.
 We’re with you every step of the way, providing the level of support – sales, training, implementation, troubleshooting – that you and your clients require.
 You take point, we’ve got your back!

 Interested in learning more?
-Don’t forget to register for our April 5th Webinar with Gerry Davis, SVP of Sales Engineering, where he’ll be speaking with industry leaders on how to talk about, and sell, Security solutions.
+Watch on demand our, “Big or Small, All of Your Customer’s Data is at Risk” webinar with Gerry Davis, SVP of Sales Engineering, where he spoke with industry leaders on how to talk about, and sell, Security solutions.

 Rackspace is a leading end-to-end multicloud solutions expert.
 They combine expertise with the world’s leading technologies- across applications, data, and security.
 As a global, multicloud technology services provider, Rackspace delivers innovative capabilities of the cloud to help customers build new revenue streams, increase efficiency, and create incredible experiences.
 Rackspace has deep expertise on AWS, Microsoft Azure, Google Cloud or GCP, VMware, Kubernetes, Oracle, SAP, Salesforce, and many other industry leading technologies.